akashmanujaya/HigherOrLower/README.md

 ## Behind the Scenes

 - **Frontend**: The game interface is built using Blade templates with Bootstrap for styling.
+The assets are compiled using Laravel Mix, which requires Node.js and npm.
 - **Backend**: Laravel handles the API calls, shuffling logic, and session management.
 - **AJAX**: User interactions for guessing and shuffling trigger AJAX calls for a smooth experience without page reloads.